faltisco/Predict_Revenue/README.md

-# Predict a Movie's Revenue
+# Predicting a Movie's Revenue

 How can past data from The Movie Database (TMDB) help us build a predictive model of a movie's chances for success?
 What are the best features helping to know how profitable a movie will be?
 Is it always true that high budget movies have the greatest chances for yielding the highest revenue?